 - Anyone is allowed to become a member, but people under 18 years of age require sponsorship by an adult.

-- Additionally, anyone under the age of 16 must be accompanied by an adult whenever at the space.
+- Anyone under the age of 16 must be accompanied by an adult whenever at the space.

 Do I have to take any classes or can I jump right in?